MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/checker/webapi/retrieve-rules.md

 Rules are grouped together using a ruleset.
 A rule can be in no or multiple rulesets.
 Use a `GET` request to obtain a list of all rules available or rules in a ruleset or rulesets by calling the API, */api/rule*.
 There are a few variations to calling this API, however, the most common usage is to retrieve the list of rules for a specific ruleset.

 > [!NOTE]
->  This endpoint does not require an OAuth token, but can accept one.
+>  This API does not require an OAuth token, but can accept one.

 <a name="bkmk_headers"></a>